beasteers/node-red-contrib-ray-serve/README.md

 npm i node-red-contrib-ray-serve
 ```

+In order to use this node, you must have a Ray cluster running.

+Using the docker-compose test install below will give you a fully functioning system to experiment with.

 ## Test Install
 For full end-to-end testing (including a local ray cluster and grafana), you can use: